 “I’m prepared to be wowed by a future phone upgrade,” Mirna Jaber, an AUB computer science major told Annahar.

 Jaber finds that a major leap in battery performance would be at the top of most people’s most-wanted lists, but there are many scientific hurdles to conquer.
 The next big upgrade moment, in a few years, will probably be for phones capable of supporting 5G Internet speed, bringing mobile data to become hyped up on steroids.

 Smartphones will probably hum along for years like laptops have done with the rise of smartphones and tablets, and someday there will be a totally new technology that will capture people’s dollars.

-The "peak of smartphones" and "the casualty of text" are reports from a four-part series on the changing nature of technological history.
+The "peak of smartphones", "the casualty of text" and "the data economy" are reports from a four-part series on the changing nature of technological history.
 The Internet-worked world, digital consumer technology, and usage trends have reached an inflection point as the once-new is aging out and evolving.
 The beginning is a new cycle of advanced software, AI, virtual worlds along with commercial and personal communications that are reaching a post-text age.

 An-Nahar is not responsible for the comments that users post below.
 We kindly ask you to keep this space a clean and respectful forum for discussion.